CarlosAMolina/checkIframe/README.md

 ### Redirection

-The user can specify a list of sources where the addon will apply a redirection automatically.
+The user can specify a list of sites where the addon will apply a redirection automatically to the first iframe/frame source.

 If the current tab URL contains any term in the list, it will be redirected to the first iframe/frame URL of the page.